Crispin Blunt: Member of Parliament

 In September 2017, Blunt was elected chair of the All Party Parliamentary Humanist Group, the cross-party group which represents humanists in Parliament.
 In 2018, he became an honorary associate of the National Secular Society.

-On 11 April 2022, after fellow MP Imran Ahmad Khan was found guilty of a child sex offence, Blunt issued a statement in defence of Ahmad Khan which criticised the verdict, describing it as an "international scandal, with dreadful wider implications for millions of LGBT+ Muslims around the world" and said that it "relied on lazy tropes about LGBT+ people".
+On 11 April 2022, after fellow MP Imran Ahmad Khan was found guilty of a child sex offence, The next day Blunt issued a statement in defence of Ahmad Khan which criticised the verdict, describing it as an "international scandal, with dreadful wider implications for millions of LGBT+ Muslims around the world" and said that it "relied on lazy tropes about LGBT+ people".
 He also said that he hoped for Ahmad Khan to return to public service.
-Blunt's intervention was strongly condemned and members of the all-party parliamentary group (APPG) on global LGBT+ affairs which was chaired by Blunt, resigned in protest.
-Blunt later apologised for his comments and resigned as chair of the APPG.
+Blunt's intervention was strongly condemned and members of the all-party parliamentary group (APPG) on global LGBT+ affairs, which was chaired by Blunt, resigned in protest.
+The following day Blunt apologised for his comments, and resigned as chair of the APPG.
 In May 2022, Blunt backtracked on this apology and described Ahmad Khan's conviction as a "serious miscarriage of justice".

 On 1 May 2022, he announced he would not seek re-election at the 2024 general election.

 On 16 October 2022, he became the first Conservative MP to publicly call for Liz Truss to resign, calling it "blindingly obvious" that she must go.

 Political views

-A long-term Eurosceptic, Blunt issued a pamphlet in 1998 when first elected to parliament which called for an in-out referendum.
+Age of consent, gay rights, transgender rights

 In 1998, Blunt argued against the equal age of consent for homosexuals and heterosexuals, stating that "It is also clear that there is a much greater strand of homosexuality than of heterosexuality which depends for its gratification on the exploitation of youth".
 In 2004, he was also absent for votes on legalising (same-sex) civil partnerships and allowing marriages to remain valid if they became a same-sex marriage after the granting of a Gender Recognition Certificate.
 In June 2016, Blunt championed LGBT rights, during the campaigning of the EU referendum, stating that the UK would be the "world's leading proponents of LGBTI rights, in or out of the EU".

+Blunt's voting record in Parliament had previously been broadly unsympathetic towards gay rights.
+He later stated regret for that part of his voting record.
+He became Chair of the All Party Parliamentary Group on Global Lesbian, Gay, Bisexual and Transgender Rights.